 - While the squash and quinoa are cooking, combine dressing ingredients in a small bowl or jar and whisk until well combined

-- Place kale in a large bowl and pour on half the dressing.
+- Place kale in a large mixing bowl and pour on half the dressing.
 Massage leaves for about 2-3 minutes until softened.
 Next add cooked quinoa, squash, pomegranate seeds, dried cranberries, and feta cheese and mix until ingredients are equally distributed.

 - Pour remaining dressing over the salad and mix until evenly distributed.